University of Gothenburg

 Ingela Dahllöf

 Ingela Dahllöf is a marine ecotoxicologist with a background in biogeochemistry and microbiology.
-Her main research interests are understanding effects on a community and ecosystem level, tolerance and cost of living in contaminated environments, and effects on ecosystem services such as nitrogen cycling and productivity.
+Her main research interests are understanding effects on a community and ecosystem level, both in the pelagic and benthic habitats.
+Some focus areas are tolerance and cost of living in contaminated environments, as well as effects on ecosystem services such as nitrogen cycling and productivity.

 Contact: ingela.dahllof@gu.se